shreyasgaonkar/aws-lambda-code-samples/sns-samples/sms_month_to_date_spent_usd/README.md

-[This script](sms_month_to_date_spent_usd.py) will parse CloudWatch logs to determine the current SMSMonthToDateSpentUSD metric for all regions where [SMS is supported](https://docs.aws.amazon.com/sns/latest/dg/sns-supported-regions-countries.html), and spit out the metric along with the Max MonthlySpendLimit.
+[This script](sms_month_to_date_spent_usd.py) will parse CloudWatch to determine the current SMSMonthToDateSpentUSD metric for all regions where [SMS is supported](https://docs.aws.amazon.com/sns/latest/dg/sns-supported-regions-countries.html), and spit out the metric along with the Max MonthlySpendLimit.

-If your account doesn't support [AWS GovCloud (US) Access](https://aws.amazon.com/govcloud-us/?whats-new-ess.sort-by=item.additionalFields.postDateTime&whats-new-ess.sort-order=desc), the script will mention it.
+If your account doesn't support [AWS GovCloud (US) Access](https://aws.amazon.com/govcloud-us/?whats-new-ess.sort-by=item.additionalFields.postDateTime&whats-new-ess.sort-order=desc) or any other region where SNS-SMS is supported, the script will mention it.

 ## Output: